Triggers and Treasures

 Now it’s something my daughter and I share as our own weird little love language.

-I've got one small shelf in my office with Marvel merch I’ve been gifted (which I love).
+I have one small shelf in my office with Marvel merchandise I’ve been gifted (which I love).

 She's got a closet full of character tees, a phone covered in wallpapers, and enough posters and collectibles to open her own booth at Comic-Con.

 Her devotion is loud and proud.
-Mine's subtler, except for the part where I constantly write about it on a public platform like it's a coping mechanism.
+Mine's much subtler, except for the part where I constantly write about it on the internet like it's a coping mechanism.

-But it’s our thing.
-The movies, the inside jokes, the debates about who would win in a fight, it’s something that connects us and anchors us in a world that keeps changing.
+But anyway, it’s our thing, you know?
+The movies, the inside jokes, the debates about who would win in a fight - it’s something that connects us and anchors us in a world that's always changing.

-These moments are more than just memories.
-They’re evidence.
-They’re the fingerprints we’ve left on the world and the ones it left on us.
+These moments are more than just memories; they are cherished experiences.
+They’re the fingerprints we’ve left on the world and the ones they left on us.

 And you can't do anything with them except decide which ones deserve a place in your life now.